Fedorov Avtomat: Production and service

 In 1920, Lev Kamenev found the Fedorov Avtomat to be a promising design and authorized a limited production run.
 The Avtomat was used to equip Red Army units in the Karelian sector during the Karelian Uprising, particularly the ski battalion of Toivo Antikainen.
 Reports from combat experiences with the gun during 1921–1922 were very positive as long as spare parts were available.
 In 1923, 10,000 copies of a 46-page manual for the gun were printed.

 Despite some noted reliability issues and performance issues, the Fedorov Avtomat was deemed acceptable for Red Army use in a 1924 review.
 However, due to supply problems, Soviet leaders decided to abandon all weapons using foreign ammunition.
 As a consequence, production of the Fedorov Avtomat was halted in October 1925.
 Only 3,200 Fedorovs were manufactured between 1915 and 1925.

 At the time of its use, the Fedorov Avtomat was one of only three practical fully automatic rifles in service, the other two being the American M1918 Browning Automatic Rifle and the French Chauchat.
 Although these alternative rifles were initially intended for mobile assault fire, both models became more or less exclusively used as stationary light machine guns due to their higher weight and caliber.
 However, the lighter, lower recoil Fedorov Avtomat, which was less than half the weight of the BAR and CSRG, retained a unique niche role as a mobile assault rifle.
 Despite this pioneering status, the Fedorov Avtomat was not without its flaws, and was notoriously difficult to clean, maintain, and repair.

 After 1925, the rifle was withdrawn from service and put in storage; the last unit to give it up was the Moscow Proletariat Red Banner Rifle Division in 1928.
 During the 1939–1940 Soviet–Finnish war, an acute lack of individual automatic weapons led to the reintroduction of the stockpiled Fedorovs into service.
 They were sent to the Karelian front, mostly to military intelligence units.
 It is presumed that most of the Fedorov Avtomats were expended or destroyed during that war.

 Terminology

-Initially Fedorov wanted to call the class of weapons to which his new gun belonged ручное ружьё-пулемет (lit. "handheld light-machine-gun", i.e. a lighter class than ружьё-пулемет which denoted light machine guns like the Madsen), which reflected his tactical thinking behind the development of the weapon.
-This designation appeared in a September 1916 article in the journal of the Artillery Commission.
-Fedorov's superior, General Nikolai Filatov is credited for introducing the much shorter term "avtomat" for the gun—a neologism derived from the Greek word 'automaton' and synonymous with the English word "automatic", this is the one that stuck.
+Fedorov's superior, General Nikolai Filatov is credited for introducing the much shorter term "avtomat" for the gun — a neologism derived from the Greek word 'automaton' and synonymous with the English word "automatic", this is the one that stuck.
 Written records of this new term being applied to the gun date to 1919.